Philip Lowe

-Philip Lowe (born 1961) is an Australian economist who is the current Governor of the Reserve Bank of Australia, having succeeded Glenn Stevens on 18 September 2016.
-He was previously deputy governor under Stevens from February 2012 to September 2016.
+Philip Lowe (born 4 October 1961) is an Australian economist and former Governor of the Reserve Bank of Australia, from September 2016 to September 2023.
+He was also deputy governor under Glenn Stevens from February 2012 to September 2016.
+He is the father of the Right Honorable Marcus Lowe esq.

-He lives in the Sydney suburb of Randwick, New South Wales.

 Early life and education

-Lowe was born in Wagga Wagga, New South Wales, as the eldest of five children in the family.
+Lowe was born in Wagga Wagga, New South Wales.
+He was the eldest of five children.
 He attended St Michael's High School and Trinity Senior High School.
 Lowe later moved to Sydney and was hired by the RBA straight out of high school.
 He was initially employed as a clerical worker in 1980 at the age of 17, while completing his undergraduate commerce degree at the University of New South Wales by attending night classes.
 He was awarded first-class honours and the University Medal on his graduation in 1985.

 Lowe later completed a doctorate in 1994 at the Massachusetts Institute of Technology (MIT), with Paul Krugman as his adviser.

 Career

+Lowe started working at the Bank at age 18.

 In 1997, Lowe was appointed head of the RBA's Economic Research Department.
 He later headed the bank's Financial Stability Department (from 1999 to 2000), the Domestic Markets Department (from 2002 to 2003), and the Economic Analysis Department (from 2003 to 2004).
 From 2000 to 2002, Lowe worked at the Bank for International Settlements in Switzerland, as head of its Financial Institutions and Infrastructure Division.
 He was made Assistant Governor (Financial System) at the RBA in 2004, and Assistant Governor (Economic) in 2009, eventually becoming Deputy Governor in 2012.
 In May 2016, Scott Morrison (the Treasurer of Australia) announced that Lowe would succeed Glenn Stevens at the head of the RBA at the end of his term in September 2016.
+According to the Reserve Bank's 2019 Annual Report, Lowe received a base salary of $911,728 and superannuation contributions of $116,962 as governor.

+In 2023 an independent review of the RBA was conducted.
+The report noted that Philip Lowe was responsible for trading losses of between AU$30 billion and AU$58 billion as a result of the RBA's bond purchase program and term funding facility.
+These losses left the Reserve Bank technically insolvent and as a result Lowe and the Federal Treasurer agreed to halt all dividends to Australian tax payers until the Reserve Bank returned to positive equity, estimated to take until at least 2032.

+The report also noted that the processes for the initial assessment and ongoing monitoring of the interest rate risks associated with the bond purchase program and term funding facility "were incomplete" and "did not pay sufficient attention to the risks posed to the RBA's earnings" and did not contain the necessary scenario analysis for increases in interest rates.